gullerya/rich-component/readme.md

 * `rich-component` is very __small__ in itself and very __narrow__ defined functionality, it's more like a utility or a micro-framework, than full blown beast
 * __simplicity__ is one of the primary things the author concerned with
 * APIs designed to second the __native componenet definition__ APis, so migration to & from `rich-component` requires minimalistic effort - it's not binding you to anything
-* when template needs to be fetched over network, the `custom element` is defined only after that, thus enabling the component to the application only when ready to use
+* when template needs to be fetched over the network, the `custom element` definition postponed to that, thus making the component available to the application only when ready to use

 #### Last versions (full changelog is [here](./docs/changelog.md))